Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Pros

-The 6 MOA is widely considered to be one of, if not the most popular MOA size (and for good reason).
+The 6 MOA is widely considered to be one of, if not the MOST POPULAR MOA size (and for good reason).

-Bigger is not necessarily better, but when it comes to dot size, then there are certain advantages that come with the 6 MOA.
+Bigger is not necessarily better, but when it comes to red dot size, then there are certain advantages that come with the 6 MOA.

 Cons

-Though a larger dot allows for better visibility and generally makes target acquisition easier, it does come with a drawback.
+Though a larger red dot allows for better visibility and generally makes target acquisition easier, it does come with a drawback.

-A 6 MOA red dot may not provide the same accuracy as a 3 MOA dot, because as mentioned, it could cover your view of the target or make it hard to pinpoint precise parts of the target.
+Because as mentioned, it could cover your view of the target or make it hard to pinpoint precise parts of the target.

-3 MOA vs 6 MOA: What’s the Difference?
+3MOA vs 6MOA: What’s the Difference?

 Frequently Asked Questions